 - Disconnected Drain Line

-The drain line is the first thing you need to check out when your AC is not draining water.
+The drain line is the first thing you must check out when your AC is not draining water.
 Some connections might get loose due to improper installation or vibration.
 Once you’ve tightened it up, your AC might normally drain again.

-If the drain line is completely blocked, then you need to unclog it so that water can flow through.
+If the drain line is completely blocked, you need to unclog it so water can flow through.
 The most common reason for a blockage is dirt and debris buildup inside the pipe.

 - Clogged Drain Line